-- 19 Create relationships between the Root CI type and the additional CI types as needed.
-For example, create an SM Link between Root and SM RDBMS. - a Select Root and control-click the additional CI type.
+- a Select Root and control-click the additional CI type.
 For example, SM RDBMS. - b Right-click one of the selected items, and click Add Relationship.
-The Add Relationship window opens. - c Select SM Link.
+The Add Relationship window opens. - c For UCMDB 9.00, select DB Client. - For UCMDB 7.52 & 8.x, select SM Link. - d Type a Relationship Name.
+For example, DB Client or SM Link. - e Verify that the relationship direction is from the root CI type to the additional CI type.
+For example, from Root to SM RDBMS or database to sm_rdbms. - f Click OK to add the relationship.

-- d Type a Relationship Name.
-For example SM Link. - e Verify that the relationship direction is from the root CI type to the additional CI type.
-For example, from database to sm_rdbms. - f Click OK to add the relationship.
+20 Repeat step 17 to step 19 for each additional CI type you want to add to the TQL.
+For example, SM RDBMS does not need any additional CI types.

-- 20 Repeat step 17 to step 19 for each additional CI type you want to add to the TQL.
-For example, SM RDBMS does not need any additional CI types. - 21 Click the save button to save the TQL query.
+21 Click the save button to save the TQL query.